kritomas/banko/doc/CONFIG.md

 ### db.host

-The address of the database server.
+The address of the MySQL database server.

 ### db.user

-The username of the user you created for the application.
-The application will use this user to manipulate with the database.
+The username of the DB user you created for the application.
+The application will use it user to manipulate with the database.
 It must have these permissions: `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `EXECUTE`.

 ### db.password